What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

-Google (or other search engines) does not know what is your website all about.
-In order for search engines to know about the content of your website, you need to submit some information to search engines.
+Google (or other search engines) does not know what your website is about.
+For search engines to know about the content of your website, you need to submit some information to search engines.

 But how do we do that?

 Sitemaps!
-Yes, with a sitemap search engine can discover the contents of your website and crawls accordingly.
+Yes, with a sitemap, a search engine can discover the contents of your website and crawl accordingly.

 Creating a sitemap is one of the many ways of optimizing a site for SEO.
-It helps visitors and search engine bots to know your website structure better.
+It helps visitors and search engine bots understand your website’s structure better.

 Sitemaps offer a better user experience for visitors and accurate information in a structured way for search engine bots to crawl.

-So, this article will be all about different types of sitemaps, how to use sitemaps for optimizing your website, and How To Create A Sitemap In WordPress.
+This article will discuss the different types of sitemaps, how to use sitemaps to optimize your website, and how to create a sitemap in WordPress.

 What Is A WordPress Sitemap?

-A Sitemap, as the name suggests is the complete link map of your site.
-This is a file that contains all the public URLs of your website.
+As the name suggests, a sitemap is the complete link map of your site.
+This file contains all the public URLs of your website.
 You can control the links that need to be included in a sitemap.

-By default, WordPress does not create any sitemaps.
-You need to manually create it or use WordPress plugins to do that for you.
+By default, WordPress does not create sitemaps.
+You must manually create one or use WordPress plugins to do that for you.

 A sitemap is like a blueprint containing links to all your pages, posts, images, and other stuff you want to include.
 You will need to create different sitemaps for different types of content.